s-sahoo/duo/README.md

 * `sampling.noise_removal=greedy` to use the "Greedy-tail sampler" (equivalent to nucleus sampling in AR models; see `Sec.
 4.2` in the paper).
 * `sampling.noise_removal=ancestral` for the standard ancestral sampling.
 This produces samples with worse generative perplexity but higher entropy.

-### Huggingface model
 We have realease the distilled model `s-sahoo/duo-distilled` and the un-distilled model `s-sahoo/duo` on [Huggingface](https://huggingface.co/collections/s-sahoo/duo-67f9ff8fde919224e5fbd875)🤗.
+To sample from a HF model, run the following command:
 ```bash
 python main.py \
   mode=sample_eval \